Albanian Mixed Martial Arts Federation

 The Albanian Mixed Martial Arts Federation (AMMAF or FSHNJ) (Federata Shqiptare e Ndeshjes së Lirë) is the head governing body for the sport of professional MMA and promotion of this sport in Albania.

-The AMMAF was founded in 2012 by Arjan Rizaj (currently President of the AMMAF) to improve and promote the MMA in the country, such as boxing; wrestling; kickboxing; Brazilian Jiu Jitsu and others martial arts.
+The AMMAF was founded in 2012 by Arjan Rizaj (currently President of the AMMAF) to improve and promote the MMA in the country, such as boxing; wrestling; kickboxing; Brazilian Jiu Jitsu and other martial arts.
 The Federation is also recognized by the Ministry of Education and Sport and is a member of the International Mixed Martial Arts Federation (IMMAF).

 History

 The Albanian Mixed Martial Arts Federation was founded in 2012 and is a full-fledged member of the International Mixed Martial Arts Federation (IMMAF).